strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 # Managing relations through the REST API <BetaBadge />

+Defining relations between content-types (that are designated as entities in the database layers) is connecting entities with each other.

 Relations between content-types can be managed through the [admin panel](/user-docs/latest/content-manager/managing-relational-fields.md#managing-multiple-choices-relational-fields) or through [REST](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md) requests sent to the Content API.

-Relations can be added, updated, or removed through the Content API by passing parameters in the body of the request:
+Relations can be connected, disconnected or set through the Content API by passing parameters in the body of the request:

 |  Parameter name | Description | Type of update |
 |-----------------|------------------|----------------|